Chat Interface

 Assistants and Topics

-Assistant refers to applying personalized settings to a selected model, such as preset prompts and parameter presets.
-These settings allow the chosen model to perform more in line with your expectations.
+An assistant allows for personalized settings for a chosen model, such as preset prompts and parameter presets.
+These settings help the selected model work more in line with your expectations.

-The System Default Assistant comes with a general parameter preset (no prompt).
-You can use it directly or find the preset you need on the Agents page.
+The System Default Assistant comes with a relatively general set of parameters (no prompt).
+You can use it directly or find the presets you need on the Agents page.

-Assistant is the parent of Topic.
+An assistant is a superset of a topic.
 Multiple topics (i.e., conversations) can be created under a single assistant.
-All Topics share the assistant's parameter settings and model settings like preset words (prompt).
+All topics share the assistant's parameter settings and model settings, such as preset words (prompts).

 New Topic creates a new topic within the current assistant.

-Upload Image or Document requires model support for image uploads.
-Document uploads will automatically be parsed into text and provided to the model as context.
+Upload Image or Document.
+Uploading images requires model support.
+Uploading documents will automatically parse them into text to be provided to the model as context.

 Web Search requires configuring web search-related information in the settings.
-Search results are returned to the large language model as context.
-See Web Search for details.
+Search results are returned to the large model as context.
+See Web Search Mode for details.

-Knowledge Base enables the knowledge base.
+Knowledge Base enables the knowledge base feature.
 See Knowledge Base Tutorial for details.

-MCP Server enables the MCP server function.
+MCP Server enables the MCP server feature.
 See MCP Usage Tutorial for details.

-Select Model switches to the specified model for the subsequent conversation, while preserving context.
+Select Model switches to the specified model for the subsequent conversation, while retaining the context.

-Clear Messages deletes all content under this topic.
+Clear Messages deletes all content in this topic.

 Clear Context truncates the context available to the model without deleting content, meaning the model will "forget" previous conversation content.

 Estimated Token Count displays the estimated token count.
-The four values represent Current Context Count, Maximum Context Count (∞ indicates infinite context), Current Input Box Message Count, and Estimated Token Count.
+The four values are Current Context Count, Maximum Context Count (∞ means infinite context), Current Input Box Message Character Count, and Estimated Token Count.

-This function is only for estimating Token count.
-The actual Token count varies for each model; please refer to the data provided by the model provider.
+This feature is only for estimating token count.
+The actual token count varies for each model, please refer to the data provided by the model provider.

 Translate translates the content in the current input box into English.